 - Information Systems Acquisition, Development and Maintenance

 - Supplier Relationships

 - Information Security Aspects of Business Continuity

 Take a look at a few examples of what some of the codes may encompass in your control environment:

 Here, you may consider factors like physical access to the network infrastructure, a list of staff who has access to the system, and a log of visitors to the physical work site.

-Human resource security helps you prevent bringing people into your facility who do not have the best intentions.
-A few ways to maintain human resource security is to screen candidates before hiring and to require all employees to sign a binding non-disclosure agreement or other document protecting the confidentiality of your data assets.
+Human resource security helps prevent bringing people into the facility who do not have the best intentions.
+A few ways to maintain human resource security is to screen candidates before hiring and to require all employees to sign a binding agreement drafted to protect the confidentiality of data assets.

 If you still need some guidance, our ISO team at I.S.
 Partners, LLC. can help you sort it out.
 Call our office or request a quote here.